Sales Operations: The Ultimate Guide to Making it a Success

 “A strategic, ongoing process that equips all client-facing employees with the ability to consistently and systematically have a valuable conversation with the right set of customer stakeholders at each stage of the customer’s problem-solving life cycle to optimize the return of investment of the selling system.”

 In a nutshell, sales enablement is a lot more than sales training.
-Sales enablement teams ensure all salespeople (or all customer-facing employees) and their managers are equipped with regular and effective enablement services.
+Sales enablement teams equip all salespeople, and their managers, with effective enablement services.

-In recent years some companies have built sales enablement teams to assist sales operations.
-Both teams function to increase the effectiveness and productivity of sales and thus drive profit increase.
+In recent years, many companies built sales enablement teams to assist sales operations.
+Both teams function to increase the productivity of sales and drive profit increase.

 Though there is some overlap between the two functions, it is likely that sales operations and sales enablement will continue to specialize in their services.
 This is often the case with emerging roles.

-To facilitate this collaboration, an alignment framework is useful.
+To help this collaboration, an alignment framework is useful.
 Mindtickle provides the below:

-Sales Ops is typically involved in creating the strategic framework, forecasting and analysis.
+Sales operations is typically involved in creating the strategic framework, forecasting and analysis.
 They also own and manage sales automation processes that underpin sales efficiencies.

 - Provide sales training on products and processes